 We rely and will continue to rely on third parties for the manufacturing of Proclarix.
-We have no internal manufacturing capabilities, and we will continue to rely on third parties, of which the main suppliers are single-source suppliers, for commercial products.
+We have no internal manufacturing capabilities, and we will continue to rely on third parties, of which the main suppliers are single-source suppliers for commercial products

-We do not have any products approved for sale, aside from Proclarix, from which we have generated only minimal amounts of development revenue since its acquisition, and ENTADFI, from which we have not generated any revenue from product sales, and for which we have determined to pause commercialization activities and as we explore strategic alternatives to monetize ENTADFI, such as a potential sale of the ENTADFI assets.
-To date, we have financed our operations primarily with proceeds from our sale of preferred securities to seed investors, the initial public offering, the private placements completed during 2022, the proceeds received from a warrant exercise in August 2023, and the proceeds received from the issuance of debt in January 2024.
+We do not have any products approved for sale, aside from Proclarix in the European Union, and ENTADFI, from which we have not generated any revenue from product sales, and which we have now abandoned commercialization activities for.
+We are exploring strategic alternatives to monetize ENTADFI, such as a potential sale of the ENTADFI assets.
+However, if we are not able to consummate a sale or other transaction of the ENTADFI assets, we may abandon the assets and destroy our inventory of the product.
+To date, we have financed our operations primarily with proceeds from our sale of preferred securities to seed investors, the initial public offering, the private placements completed during 2022, the proceeds received from a warrant exercise in August 2023, the proceeds received from the issuance of debt in January 2024, and the proceeds received from a warrant exercise in July 2024.
 We will continue to require significant additional capital to commercialize Proclarix, and to fund operations for the foreseeable future.
-Accordingly, until such time as we can generate significant revenue, if ever, we expect to finance our cash needs through public or private equity or debt financings, third-party (including government) funding and to rely on third-party resources for marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or any combination of these approaches, to support our operations.
+Accordingly, until such time as we can generate significant revenue, if ever, we expect to finance our cash needs through public or private equity or debt financings, third-party funding and to rely on third-party resources for marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or any combination of these approaches, to support our operations.

-Since December 31, 2023, some key developments affecting our business include the following:
+Since March 31, 2024, some key developments affecting our business include the following: